github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 {% endnote %}
 {% endif %}
 ### Choosing your {% data variables.product.prodname_dotcom %} product
-{% data variables.product.prodname_dotcom %} offers both free and paid products, each with a different set of features. {% data variables.product.prodname_free_user %} and {% data variables.product.prodname_pro %} offer features for individual users. {% data variables.product.prodname_team %} offers collaboration and management tools for teams. {% data variables.product.prodname_enterprise %} offers security, compliance, and deployment controls for organizations.
+You can choose {% data variables.product.prodname_free_user %} or {% data variables.product.prodname_pro %} to get access to different features for your personal account.

-For more information, see "[{% data variables.product.prodname_dotcom %}'s products](/github/getting-started-with-github/learning-about-github/githubs-products)."
+For more information on all of {% data variables.product.prodname_dotcom %}'s plans, see "[{% data variables.product.prodname_dotcom %}'s products](/github/getting-started-with-github/learning-about-github/githubs-products)."

 {% if currentVersion == 'free-pro-team@latest' %}
 ### Verifying your email address